aerickson/tf_authoritative_scanner/README.md

 # tf_authoritative_scanner

 ## Overview

-`tfas` performs static analysis on Terraform files to detect the presence of authoritative resources (currently only GCP Terraform resources, but pull requests welcome).
-It scans a specified directory (and optionally hidden directories to inspect modules) for Terraform configuration files (.tf) and identifies lines containing these authoritative resources.
+`tfas` performs static analysis on Terraform files to detect the presence of Terraformauthoritative resources (ARs).
+It scans a specified directory (and optionally hidden directories to inspect modules) for Terraform configuration files (.tf) and identifies lines containing these ARs.

+`tfast` is a Terraform porcelain (e.g. `tfast plan`).
+It will only run the specified Terraform command if `tfas` doesn't find any ARs.

 ### Background and Comments